javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter3.md

 Configuration options related to editions also take into account the possible edition inheritance.
 If an edition inherits from another one, its options always override the options of its *parent* edition.

+### Configuring easybook options ###

+In addition to its own configuration options, a book can also modify global **easybook** options.
+To do so, add an `easybook` configuration section inside your `config.yml` (we recommend you to create it at the top of the file to spot it easily):

+    [yaml]
+    easybook:
+        parameters:
+            kindlegen.command_options: '-c0 -gif verbose'
+            kindlegen.path:            '/path/to/utils/KindleGen/kindlegen'

+    book:
+        title:            easybook documentation
+        author:           Javier Eguiluz
+        edition:          First edition
+        language:         en
+        publication_date: ~
+        # ...

+Define the **easybook** global options under the `parameters` key of `easybook` section.
+In the previous example, the book sets the `kindlegen.command_options` option to use its own custom options for the command used to generate Kindle-compatible MOBI files.
+In addition, to avoid repeating it each time the book is generated, the book also sets the path to the `kindlegen` library thanks to the `kindlegen.path`.

+You can replace any of the parameters defined or used in the `Application.php` class located at `src/Easybook/DependencyInjection/`.
+Therefore, use the following configuration to modify the directory where the book is generated:

+    [yaml]
+    easybook:
+        parameters:
+            publishing.dir.output:  '/my/path/for/books/my-book'

+    book:
+        title:            easybook documentation
+        author:           Javier Eguiluz
+        edition:          First edition
+        language:         en
+        publication_date: ~
+        # ...

+The separator used by the slugger is another option that is usually modified.
+By default **easybook** uses the dash (`-`) for the slugs (this affects the book page names and the URL for the books published as websites).
+If you prefer the underscore (`_`) you can now easily configure it in your book:

+    [yaml]
+    easybook:
+        parameters:
+            slugger.options:
+                separator:   '_'

+    book:
+        title:            easybook documentation
+        author:           Javier Eguiluz
+        edition:          First edition
+        language:         en
+        publication_date: ~
+        # ...

 ### Defining new content types ### {#new-content-types}